To no public demand whatsoever, the second in Kemp’s life in cricket series of blogs…

 That being Mr Ravi Shashtri.

-Nude as the day he was born.
-Shashtir stood, hands on hips, taking in the scenery, moustache fluttering in the light wind…meat and two veg hanging over the balcony rail.
+Nude as the day he was born, Shashtri stood, hands on hips, taking in the scenery.
+Moustache fluttering in the light wind…meat and two veg hanging over the balcony rail.

 So there you are.

 Never meet your heroes I suppose is the message here.
 Or ask them to at least put on pair of underpants first if you do.